canonical/ubuntu-boards-documentation/glossary.rst

         Frequently used for debugging early boot problems, as the serial port is a much simpler device than video output, and thus less likely to fail in the event of kernel bugs.

+    UEFI
+        `Unified Extensible Firmware Interface
+        <https://en.wikipedia.org/wiki/UEFI>`_ is a specification for the
+        booting of computer hardware.
+Whilst nearly ubiquitous on modern PCs, support for it is considerably more sparse on :term:`SBCs <SBC>`.